Tolyar/tincl/README.md

 # Overview

 Tincl (Telnet INteractive CLient) is an interactive telnet client with history and automation via scripting.
+Tincl supports only text based telnet sessions and can't process binary data.
+All incoming and outgoing data is converting to strings.

 # License
 Tincl is released under the GPL 3.0 license.
 See [LICENSE.txt](LICENSE.txt)

+# Current state

+At the moment tincl has alfa quality code.
+There is no timeouts, test cases and fuzzing.
+You should not use it with untrusted telnet servers.

 # Usage